DigitalGrinnell/omeka-s-docker/README.md

-# Omeka-S in Docker containers
+# Omeka-S in Docker Containers

-## Launch the containers
+## Launch the Containers

 Install Docker and Docker-compose on your host (can be a physical or virtual machine).

 Download the file "docker-compose.yml".